fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-59.	### How to get the data from more than 3 table without use join ?
+59.	### How to get the data from more than 3 table without using a join ?

     Answer: Subquery, union.